elisilk/multi-step-form/README.md

 - [ ] Check that all ARIA is being used appropriately.
 Especially with respect to:
   - [ARIA: aria-invalid attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-invalid)
   - [ARIA: aria-errormessage attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-errormessage)
+- [ ] Move the styles from the global stylesheet to the respective components' scoped styles
+- [ ] Improve on the end-to-end testing implementation so that it covers each step of the form

 Feature requests - specific enhancements to make: